DevAhmedKhalil/courses-app-nodejs/README.md

 5. Start the application with `npm start`.
 6. Access the app at `http://localhost:3000`.

-This new version makes managing courses better by using MongoDB, which helps store and get information more effectively.
+This new version makes managing both courses and users more efficient and provides essential user authentication features.